agentsystems/agent-control-plane/README.md

 4. Update compose / Helm charts in `agent-platform-deployments` with the new `<tag>`.

 ---
-MIT Licence © 2025 Agent Systems
+Copyright © 2025 Agent Systems